sablier-labs/docs/docs/solana/accounts-architecture/02-merkle-instant.md

 The **Claim receipt** account serves as proof of claim for the given recipient.

-## Token flow
+## Airdrop Token flow

 ### `create_campaign` Instruction

 This instruction does not perform the airdrop token transfer, but the transfer is expected to be made as a separate transaction.
 Therefore, the campaign ATA is assumed to be funded.

 ### `claim` Instruction